dockette/devstack/README.md

 MariaDB's default root password is `root`.
 You should change it.

-You have to setup in you application/configs propel `host` which is `mariadb`.
+You have to setup in you application/configs proper `host` which is `mariadb`.

 MariaDB container has predefined IP address `172.10.10.20`.